rug-cit-hpc/league-of-robots/README.md

 The _wrapper playbooks_ execute several _roles_ in the right order to create the complete `stack`.
 _Playbooks_ from the `single_role_playbooks/` or `single_group_playbooks/` sub directories can be used to (re)deploy individual roles or all roles for only a certain type of machine (inventory group), respectively.
-These shorter subset _playbooks_ can a lot of time during development, testing or regular maintenance.
+These shorter subset _playbooks_ can save a lot of time during development, testing or regular maintenance.

 ##### openstack.yml